hemanth-kotagiri/sgpa-rest-api/README.md

 ```
 - /                   - This is where you are right now.
+- /all-r18            - Fetch all semester results of R18 batch students
 - /result             - A query parameter specific endpoint.
 - /calculate          - Fetch the SGPA along with other details.
 - /new/all            - Fetch all results links (Supplementary and Regular).